Yepoleb/gogapidocs/account.rst

 .. http:get:: /user/data/games

     List of games and movies the account owns.
+Use :http:get:`/account/getFilteredProducts` for more than just the IDs.

     **Example request**: